Skip to main content

 Inga Millere

-Dean, Academic Staff, Chair of the Board
+Dean, Academic Staff, Chairperson

 Jeļena Koļesņikova

-Director of Study Programme, Academic Staff, Manager
+Director of Study Programme, Academic Staff, Manager, Lead Researcher

 Lolita Vilka